PedroS235/tello_ros2_driver/README.md

 Tello drone using command velocity.
 This package makes use of the python library `tellopy` and thus creating a bridge between ROS and `tellopy`.

-> **Make sure to install tellopy from source, as the current version on pip is outdated.**
+> **Make sure to install tellopy from source, as the current version on pip is outdated.
+> You can use `install_tellopy.sh` script which will install it.**

 ## Ros Messages